Tsawwassen/hme/README.md

 - Needed to add a staticwebapp.config.json file inside the public folder, and it worked as expected.
 Source below
 - - https://medium.com/@elnoor/react-client-side-routing-in-azure-static-web-app-299c8ba96fb8

-## Weekend Plan - 01/13/2023
+## Weekend Plan - 01/13/2024
 - Updating QoL list of items that still need to be done
-- - Have upload files accept excel (low)
+- - MOVED - Have upload files accept excel (low)
-- - Have button to download template files(high)
+- - MOVED -Have button to download template files(high)
-- - Error handeling (high)
+- - MOVED -Error handeling (high)
-- - Inventory Label Information
+- - MOVED -Clean up code (comments, spacing, console logs(?))
-- - - Tentatively done. info is getting displayed
+- Inventory Label Information
-- - - Need final desicion
+- - Tentatively done. info is getting displayed
-- - - Should also get the tool working with a WW export
+- - Need final desicion
-- - Clean up code (comments, spacing, console logs(?))
+- - Should also get the tool working with a WW export
 - Now that I have a good WW export, get the inventory tool working with the export
-- - When i tried my test file, the results were getting undefined
+- - DONE - When i tried my test file, the results were getting undefined
 - - - Just tested with the WW export, and the file parsed as expected? need to try on production
-- - Need to get that working again
+- - DONE - Need to fix the export file since the report table is updated
 - Remove 'Not Yet Implemented' tools
 - - DONE - Stale Order
 - - DONE - V3 of inventory helper (i will keep v1 cause it's just two upload files)